jasonntruong/Circle-K-Rock-Paper-Scissors/README.md

-# CircleK Rock Paper Scissors Battler
+# CircleK Rock Paper Scissors Player
 Chrome extension to battle CircleK's Rock Paper Scissors game without feeling shame when you lose

 [CircleK's Rock Paper Scissors](https://games.circlek.com/ca/rock-paper-prizes) is a promotion where you play 3 games of rock paper scissors daily, and if you win 1, you can redeem a prize at your local CircleK.